MatthewKaneda/Haeli-s-CS-Help/README.md

 If you get an error with something like:

-	$ Failed to set up listener: SocketException: Address already in use Then you either need to setup a listener or you can run mongod on a different port
+	$ Failed to set up listener: SocketException: Address already in use **Note** error will be somewhere in the middle of the terminal output.
+You also know it failed if the terminal exits the task To fix, you either need to setup a listener or you can run mongod on a different port

 #### Option 1 - setup a listener for TCP protocol